How to Clean a Jockey Box

 STEP 2: RINSE

-Immediately after cleaning, we’re going to rinse the entire system with hot water.
+Immediately after cleaning, rinse the entire system with hot water.
 DO NOT allow alkaline cleaners to dry in or on a jockey box’s stainless steel components.

 Follow the same process as we did with cleaning, just minus the solution.
 Disengage and detach the coupler, fill your cleaning keg with hot water, reattach your coupler, and exhaust the rinse water through your jockey box.